swiss/fedlex-jolux/doc/index.md

 JOLux is based on recent developments in bibliographical description, adapting the [FRBR model](https://repository.ifla.org/handle/123456789/811) (Functional requirements for Bibliographic Records, developed by the [IFLA](https://www.ifla.org/)) in order to describe legislative resources.

 This website's goal is to document the JOLux ontology and help users to find their way into the RDF data of the Fedlex platform and make the most use of it.
+It is not the basis for the JOLux ontology meaning that there is no completeness of all the aspects of JOLux in this documentation.
+So this website can not be used to model data according to the JOLux ontology but rather to understand data that is already modelled with help of JOLux.
+If complete insight into the JOLux ontology is necessary, it can be [downloaded](https://fedlex.data.admin.ch/filestore/resources/jolux_ontology.zip) as Turtle file for further investigation.

 ## How to Use this Website

 This website has sub-pages for all the important [concepts](reference.md#concepts).
-These sub-pages describe in prose the concept.
-Additional call-out boxes give short definition of JOLux terms (see below an example for [ontology](#Ontology)).
+A concept is loosely defined an important element of the JOLux ontology.
+These sub-pages describe the concept in prose.
+Additional call-out boxes give short definition of JOLux and other terms (see the example below for [ontology](#Ontology)).
 These boxes are all linked in the [reference](reference.md).

 :::{admonition} Ontology
 :class: note